ialejandro/docs/docs/usage/nested.md

 In the [STIX 2.1 standard](https://docs.oasis-open.org/cti/stix/v2.1/stix-v2.1.html), objects can:

-1. Refer to other objects in directly in their `attributes`, by referencing one or multiple IDs.
+1. Refer to other objects directly in their `attributes`, by referencing one or multiple IDs.
 2. Have other objects directly embedded in the entity.

 ### Example